Navigating Third-Party Data Sharing and Transfers in the Age of GDPR

 ii) Legal Actions and Civil Liability

 Civil liability under Article 82 has become as significant a threat as regulatory fines.
-The Court of Justice of the EU (CJEU) has solidified the standard that “non-material damage”, such as the mere “loss of control” over one’s data or the resulting psychological distress, can justify financial compensation even without a direct financial loss.
-This is particularly dangerous for organizations sharing data with third parties, as any unlawful disclosure or lack of transparency is now seen as a compensable harm.
+The Court of Justice of the EU (CJEU) solidified the standard that “non-material damage”, such as the mere “loss of control” over one’s data or the resulting psychological distress, can justify financial compensation even without a direct financial loss.
+However, the claimant must demonstrate actual damage for the compensation case to succeed.

 Current trends show a surge in these mass claims, particularly regarding the unlawful use of third-party tracking pixels on sensitive healthcare and financial platforms.
 These cases demonstrate that failing to vet a vendor’s data-sharing practices can lead to catastrophic civil payouts that far exceed the initial regulatory fine.